|On this page|

 Upstream Output File

-The input video will be the first output file from the upstream work item with the tag specified by the File Tag parameter.
+Sets the input as the first output file from the upstream work item with the tag specified by the File Tag parameter.

 Custom File Path

-The input video is specified by the File Path parameter.
+Sets the input as the video specified by the File Path parameter.

 Specifies the file tag of the input source.